ericrqs/Juniper-JunOS-Shell/README.md

 - Function connect_child_resources for deploying the multi-VM vMX added to driver Generic Juniper JunOS Driver Version3

+## Installation

+Create an app named vMX to deploy the vMX controller (VCP).
+Set the target resource model to be Juniper JunOS Router.
+Fill the vMX-specific attributes and standard JunOS attributes as described above.
+This app will be dragged by users to the canvas.

+Create apps for the vMX cards (VFP).
+These will be automatically added to the canvas by the vMX resource driver during deployment.
+For each slot id, create a different image.
+The most efficient way is to use snapshots and linked clones.
+On the VFP image, power it on and log in as root (password "root" or blank).
+For each potential slot id (0, 1, 2, ...), create the file /var/jnx/card/local/slot and set the contents to be a single number, power off the VM, and take a snapshot.
+For each such snapshot, create a distinct CloudShell app using a common prefix (e.g. VFPXYZ-card0, VFPXYZ-card1, ...), and set "VFP Card App Name Prefix" on the user-facing vMX app to the prefix (e.g. "VFPXYZ").

 ## Other notes

 Only vSphere is supported for vMX.
 The driver uses pyvmomi for additional vSphere operations beyond the standard cloud provider.
 No need to install PowerCLI or anything else.